stuartofmt/videostream/README.md

 * Linux OS,  Windows 10, Windows Subsystem Linux (WSL) tested
 * Certain python libraries.
 The program will complain if they are missing. **In particular OpenCV needs to be V3.4 or later.**

+**Note - testing is usually done on a Raspberry Pi 3B+ The following should be noted:
+Using Debian Buster - no problems have been encountered and these instructions are valid Using Debian Bullseye - there are problems with the Pi camera at the OS level - even when using libcamera-hello These peoblems apparently do not happen with the Pi 4 on the Pi3B with buster errors from videostream (Empty Frame Detected) occur.
+These error do not occur with a USB camera - kust the Pi camera
+**
 ---

 ### Installing python libraries